-Twice this month, I will play hooky.
-June 8th I'm passing up Firehouse for my granddaughter Amanda's high school graduation, and on the 22nd, I'll be in the Hamptons.
+I'll be spending Christmas with my family in Maryland and then flying down to Florida to spend New Years with my sweetie.
 Fortunately, I can leave my baby (That would be Firehouse Tango) worry free because I have incredible friends who are more than willing and able to keep the Firehouse fires burning brightly.
 Please support our wonderful back-up team.

 The logistics - The A Team

-Terri Lopez (Wonder(ful) Woman) and Steve Turi (aka Superman) have generously offered to head up our milonga logistics team in addition to their normal invaluable weekly help.
+Terri Lopez (Wonder(ful) Woman - see above for proof) and Steve Turi (aka Superman) have generously offered to head up our milonga logistics team in addition to their normal invaluable weekly help.
 The tasks involved in running Firehouse are monumental, and we are incredibly fortunate to have so many fabulous friends willing to step in whenever needed.

 How about the newsletter?